 The School Board shall comply with all Federal laws and regulations prohibiting discrimination/harassment based on sex, race, color, ethnic or national origin, religion, marital status, disability, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other basis prohibited by law and all requirements and regulations of the U.S. Department of Education.
-The School Board will enforce its prohibition against such discrimination/harassment against students by other students in accordance with School Board Policies 5517 and 5517.02.
+The School Board will enforce its prohibition against such discrimination/harassment against students in accordance with School Board Policies 5517, 5517.02 and 5517.03.
 This policy prohibits discrimination and harassment at all School District operations, programs, and activities on school property, or at another location if it occurs during an activity sponsored by the School Board.